jundalisay/sp/content/en/research/mohammad/quran/sura-040b.md

 And on them, and on the ships, you are transported.

-<sup>81</sup> And He shows you His signs.
+<sup>81</sup> He shows you His signs.
 So which of Enki’s signs will you deny?

 <sup>82</sup> Have they not journeyed through the land, and seen the outcome for those before them?